Aldeburgh UK Travel Guide - Things To Do | Off Beat Pathfinder UK

 Is Aldeburgh good for a UK break?

 Yes.
-Aldeburgh is a strong offbeat UK break if you want Shingle beaches, music heritage, fish huts, art, and quiet coastal taste.
+Aldeburgh is a strong offbeat UK break if you want shingle beaches, music heritage, fish huts, art, and quiet coastal taste.
 It is best planned as Coastal Break rather than a generic stop on a rushed route.

 What kind of traveller is Aldeburgh best for?